-- a) The DVC-ASA is responsible for the supervision of the implementation of this procedure. - b) The DoS is responsible for the implementation and maintenance of this procedure.
+- a) The DSSS is responsible for the supervision of the implementation of this procedure. - b) The cateress is responsible for the implementation and maintenance of this procedure.

-- a) The DoS gives the approved list of the number of students offered accommodation to the AD-SAC at the beginning of the semester. - b) AD-SAC write to the Cateress to prepare the menu - c) The Cateress prepares a menu taking into consideration the above for consideration and approval - d) The Cateress raises a requisition, listing requirements and quantities to procurement.
+- a) The DSSS gives a list of the number of students offered accommodation to the Cateress at the beginning of the semester. - b) The Cateress prepares a menu taking into consideration the above. - c) The Cateress raises a requisition, listing requirements and quantities to procurement.
 All the supplies are received by the store man and certified by the Cateress.
 Foodstuffs and cleaning materials are sorted and stored separately according to type.
 The perishable goods are ordered from the supplier directly.
 The non-perishable goods are delivered to the internal store with a delivery note and received.
-The non-perishable goods are ordered from the internal Store using the Internal Requisition Form or Register. - i) If the supply is complete, the storekeeper of the Internal Store issues the goods to the Section Cooks. - ii) If the supply is incomplete, the cateress reviews the menu or requests the supplier for alternative food items. - e) The section cooks prepare the food as per the approved menu. - f) The cateress inspects the prepared food before it is presented. - g) The cashier/head cook receives money or meal vouchers from customers and issues a receipt. - i) If the food is satisfactory, the waiters serve it to the customers.

-- ii) If the food is unsatisfactory, the cateress requests the Section Cooks to take corrective action. - h) During food serving, the cateress maintains continual supervision to monitor food quantities and quality of service. - i) If all the customers are served, the waiters carry out the clearance. - ii) If the food is insufficient, the cateress takes remedial action. - i) The kitchen assistants carry out washing up. - j) The cashier clears the cash register and prepares a sales analysis. - k) The cateress compares the sales and expenditure for the day and also prepares a monthly sales analysis.
+The non-perishable goods are ordered from the internal Store using the Internal Requisition Form or Register. - I. If the supply is complete, the storekeeper of the Internal Store issues the goods to the Section Cooks. - II.
+If the supply is incomplete, the cateress reviews the menu or requests the supplier for alternative food items. - d) The section cooks prepare the food as per the menu. - e) The cateress inspects the prepared food before it is presented. - f) The cashier/head cook receives money or meal vouchers from customers and issues a receipt. - I. If the food is satisfactory, the waiters serve it to the customers. - II.
+If the food is unsatisfactory, the cateress requests the Section Cooks to take corrective action. - g) During food serving, the cateress maintains continual supervision to monitor food quantities and quality of service. - I. If all the customers are served, the waiters carry out the clearance. - II.
+If the food is insufficient, the cateress takes remedial action. - h) The kitchen assistants carry out washing up. - i) The cashier clears the cash register and prepares a sales analysis.